SEWsam/sewsam.github.io/_posts/2021-04-07-modding-doom-eternal-uwp.md

 So, the next step was to test the patch on this new pattern, changing the first byte to `EB`.
 This worked.

+---

-DM me on discord if I got something wrong or if you have a question about what I learned doing this.
-(SEWsam#4092)
+**DM me on discord if I got something wrong or if you have a question about what I learned doing this.
+(SEWsam#4092)**